Gwalior Fort: History

 There were frequent changes in the control of the fort between the Scindias and the British between 1808 and 1844.
-In January 1844, after the battle of Maharajpur, the fort was occupied by the Gwalior State of the Maratha Scindia family, as a protectorate of the British government.
+In January 1844, after the Battle of Maharajpur, the fort was occupied by the Gwalior State of the Maratha Scindia family, as a protectorate of the British government.
 During the 1857 uprising, around 6500 sepoys stationed at Gwalior rebelled against the Company rule, although the company's vassal ruler Jayajirao Scindia remained loyal to the British.
 The British took control of the fort in June 1858.
 They rewarded Jayajirao with some territory but retained control of the Gwalior Fort.
 By 1886, the British were in complete control of India, and the fort no longer had any strategic importance to them.
 Therefore, they handed over the fort to the Scindia family.
-The Maratha Scindias continued to rule Gwalior until the independence of India in 1947, and built several monuments including the Jai Vilas Mahal.
+The Maratha Scindias continued to rule Gwalior until the independence of India in 1947 and built several monuments including the Jai Vilas Mahal.

 Structures

 The fort and its premises are well maintained and house many historic monuments including palaces, temples and water tanks.
-There are also a number of palaces (mahal) including the Man mandir, the Gujari, the Jahangir, the Karan, and the Shah Jahan.
+There are also a number of palaces (mahal) including the Man mandir palace, the Gujari mahal, the Jahangir palace, the Karan palace, the Vikram mahal and the Shah Jahan palace.

 The fort covers an area of 3 km2 and rises 11 m.
 Its rampart is built around the edge of the hill, connected by six bastions or towers.
 The profile of the fort has an irregular appearance due to the undulating ground beneath.

-There are two gates; one on the northeast side with a long access ramp and the other on the southwest.
-The main entrance is the ornate Elephant gate (Hathi Pul).
+There are two gates: one on the northeast side with a long access ramp and the other on the southwest.
+The main entrance is the ornate Elephant gate (Hathi Pol).
 The other is the Badalgarh Gate.
 The Man Mandir palace or citadel is located at the northeast end of the fort.
 It was built in the 15th century and refurbished in 1648.
 The water tanks or reservoirs of the fort could provide water to a 15,000 strong garrison, the number required to secure the fort.

-The second oldest record of "zero" in the world was found in a small temple (the stone inscription has the second oldest record of the numeric zero symbol having a place value as in the modern decimal notation), which is located on the way to the top.
+The second oldest record of "zero" in the world was found in a small temple (the stone inscription has the second-oldest record of the numeric zero symbol having a place value as in the modern decimal notation), which is located on the way to the top.
 The inscription is around 1500 years old.

-Major Monuments
+Major monuments

 Jain temples

-Siddhachal Jain Temple Caves were built in 7th to 15th century.
+Siddhanchal Jain Rock Cut Caves were built in 15th century.
 There are eleven Jain temples inside Gwalior fort dedicated to the Jain Tirthankaras.
 On the southern side are 21 temples cut into the rock with intricately carved of the tirthankaras.
 Tallest Idol is image of Rishabhanatha or Adinatha, the 1st Tirthankara, is 58 ft 4 in high.